-Nope, you don’t.
-As the tri-suit won’t come off from the moment you start a race – either under a wetsuit or on its own if the water is warm enough – until you’ve crossed the finish line, so if you want to go commando you’re more than welcome!
+Nope, you don’t need to wear underwear under a tri-suit.
+Your tri-suit won’t come off from the moment you start a race – either under a wetsuit or on its own if the water is warm enough – until you’ve crossed the finish line, so if you want to go commando you’re more than welcome!

 It might feel strange at first, but you’ll soon get used to the skin-tight, stream-lined feel.
 No underwear also means no potential chafing in those delicate regions.